veretie/openshift-springboot-s2i/README.md

  maven clean package command will be executed to create uber jar.
  Jar will be copied to application image's ```/opt/app-root/``` directory.
- When running application image, ```java``` command referencing that jar will be constructed based on provided envronment variables where debuging, jolokia, etc. can be enabled.
+ When running application image, ```java``` command referencing that jar will be constructed based on provided envronment variables where debugging, jolokia, etc. can be enabled.